Views and comment from IOP staff, physicists and policy shapers.

 24 April 2019

-IOP Head of Science and Innovation, Anne Crean, on the contribution physics makes to the UK economy and and our workspace supporting entrepreneurs to bring physics-based innovation to market.
+IOP Head of Science and Innovation, Anne Crean, on the contribution physics makes to the UK economy and our workspace supporting entrepreneurs to bring physics-based innovation to market.

-IOP supporting international cooperation
+IOP supporting international collaboration

 12 March 2019